dev-shiki/ai-product-qa/README.md

 If you encounter any issues:

 1. Check the terminal for error messages
-2. Verify all dependencies are installed
+2. Verify all dependencies are installed: `pip install -r requirements.txt`
-3. Ensure the Google AI API key is set correctly
+3. Ensure environment variables are set correctly
-4. Check if ports 8000 and 8501 are available
+4. Check the API documentation at http://localhost:8000/docs
+5. Review the test suite for usage examples

-## 🎉 Acknowledgments
+## 🎉 Recent Updates

-- FakeStoreAPI for providing free product data
-- Google AI for intelligent recommendations
-- Streamlit for the beautiful frontend framework
-- FastAPI for the robust backend API
+- ✅ **Improved Test Coverage** - Now at 80%+ with comprehensive testing
+- ✅ **Enhanced API Endpoints** - More flexible product search and filtering
+- ✅ **Better Error Handling** - Robust fallback mechanisms
+- ✅ **Modern Dependencies** - Updated to latest stable versions
+- ✅ **CI/CD Integration** - Automated testing and deployment
+- ✅ **Docker Support** - Easy containerized deployment